imrehorvath/avrdis/README.md

     .dw 0x0504
     .dw 0x0706
     .dw 0x0908
-$
 ```

-To get the complete listing with addresses and raw words along with the disassebled code, use the `-l` option.
-(Note that the word addresses from the listing can be used with the `-e` option later on, when exploring.
-See below!)
+To get the complete listing with addresses and raw instruction words along with the disassebled code, use the `-l` option.

+`$ avrdis -l foo.hex`

 ```
-$ avrdis -l foo.hex
 0x0004:0x0004
 0x000d:0x0024
 C:00000 c004     rjmp L0